glennpck/glennpck/README.md

 - 🤖 &nbsp;Currently Expressing Heavy Interest in Development of Artificial Intelligence
 - 📈 &nbsp;Multiple Experiences with Data Science and Machine Learning for Data Prediction Analysis
 - 🔧 &nbsp;Experiences as a Developer in Multiple Categories E.g. Web Application/Mobile Application
+- 🐍 &nbsp;Majority of time and experience invested in Python

 &nbsp;**Picked Up**